a6h15/Rock-Paper-Scissors-CLI/README.md

 A simple and basic CLI rock paper scissors game(just figuring some stuff out with git)

 ## Description
-Python based command-line game against COMP.
+Python based command-line game against COMPUTER.

 ## How to Play
 1. Choose Rock, Paper, or Scissors by entering the corresponding number: